TobyX-Corp/phantom-react/docs/tutorial.md

 module.exports = HelloWorldScene;
 ```
 At this point we can navigate to a new scene by clicking on the box in HelloWorldScene.js.
-Reload our completed scene and when you tap on the ViroBox, the scene should change to the HelloBeachScene.js.
+Reload our completed scene and when you tap on the Box, the scene should change to the HelloBeachScene.js.
 Tapping anywhere in the the HelloBeachScene.js should then take you back to the HelloWorldScene.js.

 Congratulations, you now have a multi-scene VR experience!!!

 ## Next Steps
 ## Continue Modifying the Scene
-You should now have a basic overview for how ViroReact works.
+You should now have a basic overview for how PhantomReact works.
 Check out our Code Samples for other example apps, or continuing adding functionality on your own to the HelloWorldScene.
 For example:

 - Add an animation by making the cube rotate.
 Look at our Animation Guide for info on how to accomplish this.

-- Try adding illumination to the scene by adding a <ViroOmniLight> and giving the box a lightingModel.
+- Try adding illumination to the scene by adding a <OmniLight> and giving the box a lightingModel.
 Check out the Lighting and Materials guide for details.

 - Create a grid of videos on the next scene to display to the user.
 Each one playing as you hover on it.
 Look at our Flexbox UI Guide and Video Guide on how to build the UI for this and display the video.

 ## Set up Android Studio or Xcode
-For most cases, using the solely the testbed to develop your ViroReact application is enough, but there may come a time where you want to build your own standalone application to test other VR platforms, submit to an app store or to integrate ViroReact with an existing native application .
-In those cases you will need to set up and use either Xcode or Android Studio to configure and build your own native iOS/Android application containing your ViroReact VR experience.
+For most cases, using the solely the testbed to develop your PhantomReact application is enough, but there may come a time where you want to build your own standalone application to test other VR platforms, submit to an app store or to integrate PhantomReact with an existing native application .
+In those cases you will need to set up and use either Xcode or Android Studio to configure and build your own native iOS/Android application containing your PhantomReact VR experience.